 This cultural critique of dementia care offers a vision for how we can change the way we think about and care for people living with dementia.
 Basting discusses our fear of dementia and memory loss, and how the two are not necessarily linked.
 She discusses the nature of memory itself (“memory is not a camera aimed at the past”), and argues that it is our fear and dread of losing our memory that make the experience of the condition worse than it needs to be.
 In her own words, “Dementia is hard, but it needn’t be this hard.”
 Through a series of case studies, she explores the ways in which the arts can enable us all to connect and communicate with each other."

 The Hand, an Organ of the Mind (edited by Zdravko Radman)

-Shared by Charlie Harrison, Artist at Created Out of Mind.
+Shared by Charles Harrison, Artist at Created Out of Mind.

 "Thoughts are manifested also as movements."
 (Radman, Beforehand, xxii)